Sign Up

 What can we do to help?

-This section links at a number of different and more helpful strategies you can use to support the unlearning the paradigm of the existing, automatic strategy.
+This section links to a number of different and more effective strategies you can use to support the unlearning of the paradigm of the existing, automatic strategy.

 • Bach flower remedies – Aspen or mimulus relate to anxiety